NithishKumarSK/Carbon-Emission-Prediction/README.md

 ## 📈 Next Steps

-- Perform Exploratory Data Analysis (EDA)
+- Build predictive models for carbon emissions using regression or time-series models
-- Build predictive models for carbon emissions
+- Integrate the output into a real-time climate change dashboard
-- Integrate with real-time climate dashboards
+- Automate monthly data updates

 ---